BlocklyDuino/BlocklyDuino/README.md

 ### Authors and Contributors
 Fred Lin (@gasolin) .

+Thanks Neil Fraser, Q.Neutron from Blockly https://developers.google.com/blockly/ Thanks Dale Low (gumbypp) for contribute the python server to pipe BlocklyDuino source to arduino board.
-Thanks Neil Fraser, Q.Neutron from Blockly http://code.google.com/p/blockly/ Thanks Arduino and Seeeduino guys for Arduino and Grove blocks.
+Thanks Arduino and Seeeduino guys for Arduino and Grove blocks.

 The project is also inspired by [arduiblock](https://github.com/taweili/ardublock) and [modkit](http://www.modk.it/)

 ### License

-Copyright (C) 2012~2014 Fred Lin gasolin+blockly@gmail.com
+Copyright (C) 2012~2015 Fred Lin gasolin+blockly@gmail.com

  * Licensed under the Apache License, Version 2.0 (the "License");
  * you may not use this file except in compliance with the License.